redhat-appstudio/managed-gitops/docs/building.md

 ### Build and push: using docker/podman

-You may user docker or podman to build the containers.
+You may use docker or podman to build the containers.
 - To use podman, pass `DOCKER=podman` on the `make` calls.
 - For example: `USERNAME=(your quay.io username) DOCKER=podman make docker-build docker-push`